Looking for the official Google Trends API? There isn’t one (but don't worry, we've listed the alternatives below).

 Bulk downloads: Have a massive list of keywords you want data on?
 Use the Glimpse API to pull it all and stay on top of them with daily updates.

-Check out the documentation for the Glimpse API or get API pricing information here.
+Check out the documentation for the Glimpse API or get pricing information.

 2. Third-Party APIs